Justar96/ptoon/SPEC.md

 prompt engineers, and QA teams validating interoperability with the canonical TypeScript implementation.

-`pytoon` is the Python reference port of Token-Oriented Object Notation (TOON), optimized for Large Language Model (LLM) token efficiency while remaining human readable.
+`ptoon` is the Python reference port of Token-Oriented Object Notation (TOON), optimized for Large Language Model (LLM) token efficiency while remaining human readable.
 It preserves the core TOON semantics defined in [johannschopplich/toon](https://github.com/johannschopplich/toon) and documents